Cell Line Derived Xenografts (CDX). Over 60 xenograft models available at Altogen Labs.

-Tumor tissue from a species is transplanted into a different species (typically human cancer cell lines into immune compromised mice).
+Cell Line Derived Xenograft models (CDX models) provide decision-making checkpoints that gate whether a test agent moves forward in the pipeline.
+CDX models allow clients to further advance preclinical development programs optimally and in a budget conscious means.
+Mouse CDX xenografts are created by injecting tumor cells from one species into a different species (i.e. human cancer cell lines are inoculated into immune compromised mice).
 There are many CROs that offer Xenograft services, but knowledge and experience using the various models is a key factor in experimental success.
 In vivo transfection reagents are used to determine tumor growth delay or tumor growth inhibition in animal models.

 |Tumor Type||Cell Line|